crispy-pepper/WRO_2024/README.md

 This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2022.
 Materials
-* Carisma 80468 GT24RS 1/24 4WD On-Road Brushless RTR Retro Rally Car as the structure, and used the steering system of the car
+* Carisma 80468 GT24RS 1/24 4WD On-Road Brushless RTR Retro Rally Car as the structure, and steering system of the car
 * Komodo Motor
 * Hitec HS-5055MG Servo
 * Furitek Lizard Pro ESC